Peter Kingsley: Parmenides and Empedocles

 According to Kingsley, if one follows Empedocles' words carefully, one sees that the elements, while separate, exist in a state of immortality and purity.
 When they are brought together by Love or Aphrodite they are essentially seduced into incarnate, mortal existence and mixture—and thus an existence foreign to their true natures of immortality and purity.
 Consequently, when they are separated again by Strife, this is not cause for lament: it is the liberation of the elements from the unnatural and forced condition brought about by Love and a return to immortality and purity.
 This reading of Empedocles is highly suggestive of similar Orphic and Pythagorean views of incarnation, divinisation, and death.
 Parmenides, in turn, travels to the depths of the underworld—the world of death—and meets a goddess whom Kingsley identifies as Persephone, the queen of the dead.
 It is only by making this journey that Parmenides is able to learn the truth about reality and mortal opinion and return to the world of the living with his prophetic message.
 Thus, both Empedocles and Parmenides, like other mystics, find wisdom, healing, and eternal life in what most people suppose to be the dark and grim reality of death.
 As Kingsley puts it, the essential requirement for travelling this spiritual path is that, "You have to die before you die."

 Finally, both Parmenides and Empedocles stress the necessity of reaching divine stillness by embracing motion wholeheartedly.
 In Parmenides, the imperfect perception of reality as changing and moving ultimately gives way to a perception of its perfect stillness.
 In Empedocles, the eternal motion of the cosmic cycle gives way to motionlessness.
 However, for a human being actually to perceive the stillness of reality, a quality of supreme attentiveness, beyond anything mortals are capable of, must be cultivated.
 The Greeks, Parmenides and Empedocles included, called this divine attribute mêtis, a quality possessed by the gods and given by them, under special circumstances, to mortals who had earned their favour.
-The union of divine grace and conscious, human co-operation makes it possible for the divine quality of mêtis to be cultivated and eventually come into being—an outcome described by Kingsley as a "flowering of consciousness.”
+The union of divine grace and conscious, human co-operation makes it possible for the divine quality of mêtis to be cultivated and eventually come into being—an outcome described by Kingsley as an organic flowering of consciousness.